NicDoesCode/SMSGFX-docs/docs/source/functions/palette-editor.rst

 ~~~~~~~~~~~~~~~~~
 There are two ways that you can choose a colour:

-* Using the colour picker dialogue.
-* Using the colour selector below the palette editor.

-**Using the colour picker dialogue**
+* **The colour selector** gives you a convenient colour editing ability without needing to display a popup window.

-The colour picker dialogue gives you the most options when choosing a colour, to bring up the colour picker dialogue, with a palette colour index already selected, click it again and the colour picker dialogue will appear.
+* **The colour picker dialogue** gives you colour editing ability in a popup window.
+The colour picker dialogue is
+  shown by double clicking on a colour in your palette.

+Both options give you similar functionality, the colour picker dialoguie allows you to cancel the operation if you
+change your mind about choosing a colour.

+**RGB tab**

 * Individual red, green and blue values can be adjusted using the sliders or entering their numeric values.
-* The "Select colour" button will display the system's native colour picker for you to use.
 * The "Hex" box allows you to choose a colour using a hex value.

-The preview area displays two previews:
-* Selected: the absolute value of the colour as selected.
-* Native: an approximation of how the colour will appear natively on the selected system.

-When you're done click the "Save changes" button.

-**Using the colour selector**

-The colour selector gives you a convenient inline colour editing ability without needing to display a distracting dialogue.

-* Individual red, green and blue values can be adjusted using the sliders or entering their numeric values.
-* The "Hex" box allows you to choose a colour using a hex value.
 * Clicking the colour preview box will display the system's native colour picker for you to use.

+**SMS colours tab**

+* Only available on Sega Master System and Game Gear projects.
-* The "SMS colours" tab will display the entire colour palette from the Sega Master System, click on a colour to use that colour.
+* It shows you all 64 colours available from the Sega Master System, click on a colour to use that colour.

+**GB shades tab**

+* Only available on Nintendo Game Boy projects.
+* It shows you all 4 shades of grey available from the Game Boy, click on a shade to use that shade.

+**NES colours tab**

+* Only available on Nintendo Entertainment System projects.
+* It shows you all 56 colours available from the Nintendo Entertainment System library, click on a colour to use that colour.

 Re-ordering colours
 ~~~~~~~~~~~~~~~~~~~